Colgate requires a nonrefundable fee of $60 from all candidates for admission. For information regarding fee waivers, see Application Fee .

 Students must notify and receive permission from an administrative dean to withdraw officially or to take a leave of absence from Colgate.
 The official date of withdrawal is determined by the student’s administrative dean.
 A student who officially withdraws or is granted a leave of absence from Colgate before 60 percent of the enrollment period has expired will receive adjusted charges for tuition, fees, room, and meals based on the percentage of time enrolled.
 Federal aid is refunded according to the Federal Title IV refund formula.
 State grants are refunded based on individual state regulations.
 After 60 percent of the enrollment period has passed, no adjustments will be made.
 This policy applies only to tuition, fees, room, and meal charges set by Colgate University.
 External scholarships will be adjusted based on the host program’s regulations.
 A sample of this refund policy is available by contacting the Office of Financial Aid, 315-228-7431 or email@example.com.

-A student who withdraws from a Colgate study group, extended study or approved program after confirming their participation with the Office of Off-Campus Study/International Programs will be charged a $1000 withdrawal fee to defray the administrative costs incurred by the university.
-Refunds of Colgate tuition charged for off-campus study are governed by the university’s refund policy.
-Students will also be charged for any non-recoverable expenses including, but not limited to, non-refundable deposits, approved program charges, housing, transportation, visas, and/or shared group expenses.
+Additionally, students will be charged for any non-recoverable expenses including, but not limited to, non-refundable deposits, tuition from a partner university or organization, approved program charges, housing, transportation, visas, and/or shared group expenses.
 The extent of non-recoverable expenses vary by program and the date of withdrawal.

 Leave of Absence Fees and Deposits